Adrian Chmielarz

 Adrian Chmielarz (born 1971 in Lubin) is a Polish video game designer, programmer, creative director, producer and writer specializing in adventure games and first-person shooters.
 Chmielarz has co-founded and led Metropolis Software, People Can Fly and The Astronauts.
-He is one of the most famous Polish video gaming figures, as well as one of the most divisive figures in the industry.
+He is one of the most prominent Polish video gaming figures, and has been described as one of the "most divisive" figures in the industry.

 Life and career

 Piracy business and amateur game development

 Born in Lubin on April 9, 1971, Adrian Chmielarz moved into game development in a roundabout way.
-In 1985, at the age of 15, Chmielarz attended the first Polcon science fiction convention in Błażejewko, where he first discovered an affinity for computers.
+In 1985, at the age of 14, Chmielarz attended the first Polcon science fiction convention in Błażejewko, where he first discovered an affinity for computers.
 He soon went through a Star Wars fan phase that saw him interact with a computer for the first time.
 By the late 1980s, he had become fascinated with computer games such as Knight Lore and Bugsy by reading about them in Przegląd Techniczny.
 He began saving for a ZX Spectrum despite never having used one before.
 His first experience playing games would see him typing in each line of code from gaming magazines into his friend's computer, though each time he turned off the computer the games were wiped as there was no way to save them.
 Chmielarz was pushed by a desire to buy a computer with his own money, knowing that his parents had been forced into the black market to "put food on the table".